How I built this portfolio with Claude Code

 Exploring options in parallel with worktrees

 One of the things I started using heavily was git worktrees.
-When I wasn't sure which design direction to take — a different hero layout, a new cards approach, a different type scale — I'd spin up a worktree for each, explore them independently, then compare the results side by side.
+When I was not sure which design direction to take, a different hero layout, a new cards approach, a different type scale, I would create a worktree for each, explore them independently, then compare the results side by side.

 Figma has artboards for this.
 Code has worktrees.
-They're solving the same problem.
+They are solving the same problem.

 Where Claude Code needs steering

-The pattern that works: get a first draft, look at it in the browser, identify specifically what's off, give targeted feedback.
+The pattern that works: get a first draft, look at it in the browser, identify specifically what is off, give targeted feedback.
 The mistake is describing the ideal outcome upfront and expecting a match.
-The better move is to react to what you get — because what you get is usually almost right, and knowing what "almost right" looks like is most of the job.
+React to what you get instead, because what you get is usually almost right, and knowing what "almost right" looks like is most of the job.

-Where it consistently needs correction: design system tokens (it'll use raw hex values unless you tell it to use the variables), abstraction creep (it will extract utilities that don't need to exist), and visual balance (it has no eye for optical alignment or spacing that feels right at actual size).
-Those aren't bugs — they're judgment calls, and judgment is what you're bringing to the process.
+Where it consistently needs correction: design system tokens (it will use raw hex values unless you tell it to use the variables), abstraction creep (it will extract utilities that do not need to exist), and visual balance (it has no eye for optical alignment or spacing that feels right at actual size).
+Those are judgment calls, and judgment is what you are bringing to the process.

-You're always the reviewer.
-That's not a limitation of the tool; it's the right division of labor.
+You are always the reviewer.
+That is the right division of labor.

 What this changed about how I work

-Speed changes what you're willing to try.
+Speed changes what you are willing to try.
 When a new component takes five minutes instead of an hour, you try more of them.
-When you can compare two layouts in parallel and merge the best parts, you don't have to bet on one direction early.
+When you can compare two layouts in parallel and merge the best parts, you do not have to bet on one direction early.
 The cost of being wrong dropped, so the cost of exploring went down with it.

-That's the point.
-Same principle I'd recommend for client work: ship early, improve continuously.
-There's a new GridTracer path I want to try.
+That is the point.
+Same principle I would recommend for client work: ship early, improve continuously.
+There is a new GridTracer path I want to try.
 More case studies to write.
-The portfolio gets updated when something is worth updating — not on a schedule, but when the work warrants it.
+The portfolio gets updated when something is worth updating, not on a schedule, but when the work warrants it.

 A finished portfolio is a snapshot.
 This one is a practice.